rui314/chibicc/README.md

 "\_\_attribute\_\_((visibility(\"protected\")))", "\_\_attribute\_\_((visibility(\"internal\")))"

 1.0.10 Fixing issue about string initialized by function-like (issue #107).
 Fixing issue when a macro ends a line and the next line starts by "#ifdef" the "#" is not recognized starting from beginning of the line (issue #108).
 Managing \#warning as preprocessor instruction (issue #109).
 Fixing issue with union initializer when comma found like "input_control_param_t it = { .id = p_input, .time.i_val = 1};" (issue #110) and input_control_param_t it = { .id = p_input,} (issue #113).
 Removing fix for issue 106 (caused other issues with VLC when trying to compile).

+1.0.11 Fixing issue #113 about \_Atomic when it's placed after the type.
+Fixing other issue like issue #108 sometimes some #ifdef are not recognized if a macro ends the previous line and the next line starting by a preprocessing instruction.
+Managing differently -soname and adding option -z, and --version-script.
+Adding -debug option to write commands in /tmp/chibicc.log (later I'll add some debugs info/values on this file to help to fix bugs).
+Adding 2 functions in stdatomic.h needed by VLC atomic_compare_exchange_strong_explicit(object, expected, desired, success, failure) that returns false for now and atomic_compare_exchange_weak_explicit(object, expected, desired, success, failure) that returns false too.
+Managing .lo files (libtool object).
+Adding generic path for Fix 'gcc library path is not found' on some platforms #108 by [Stardust8502](https://github.com/Stardust8502/chibicc).